coredns/coredns/middleware/kubernetes/README.md

 * Additional features:
 	* Implement namespace filtering to different zones.
 That is, zone "a.b" publishes services from namespace "foo", and zone "x.y" publishes services from namespaces "bar" and "baz".
+(Basic version implemented -- need test cases.)
+	* Reverse IN-ADDR entries for services.
+(Is there any value in supporting reverse lookup records?
 	* How to support label specification in Corefile to allow use of labels to indicate zone?
 (Is this even useful?)
 For example, the following configuration exposes all services labeled for the "staging" environment